- Length: 18.5 miles, 13 miles under construction

 - The 18.5-mile electric commuter rail line will connect Union Station with Commerce City, Northglenn, Thornton, and North Adams County.

-- Design and construction of the corridor from Union Station to 124th Avenue is underway; the remainder will be built as funds become available.
+- The remainder will be built as funds become available.

 - 2001: RTD completed an investment study to evaluate north I-25 transit from Denver to Brighton.